cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 **Fix:**
 I deleted the existing authenticator app registration completely and then re-registered from scratch.
 After that, the push notifications worked and the password reset completed successfully.

-**Lesson learned:**
-Sometimes the quickest fix is to remove the existing registration and start again cleanly.
-It also reinforced the importance of checking whether the identity method registration itself is healthy, not just whether it appears to exist.
+**Lesson learned:** Sometimes the quickest fix really is just deleting the registration and starting again clean.
+It also taught me to check whether a registration is actually healthy, not just whether it exists.

 ### 4) Root cause of SSPR failure identified through re-testing